Gabriel Moreno Player Props: Diamondbacks vs. Blue Jays

 - Moreno is batting .271 with 10 doubles, three home runs and 15 walks.

-- In 16 of 66 games this season, he has scored, including multiple runs once.
+- In 16 of 66 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.